 Serum insulin concentrations were measured using a rat insulin RIA kit (Amersham Biosciences, Piscataway, NJ).

-Statistical analysis.
+Statistical analysis

-Data are expressed as mean ± SEM.
+Data are expressed as mean \pm SEM.
 All analyses were performed by analysis of variance (ANOVA) followed by the Scheffé test.
-A p value of less than 0.05 was viewed as statistically significant.
+P<0.05 value was considered as statistically significant.